vruusmann/blog/_posts/2020-01-19-converting_logistic_regression_pmml.md

 ### R

 R follows functional programming paradigm.
-The built-in `stats` package provides the [`glm()`](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/glm) function for training generalized linear models.
+The built-in `stats` package provides a [`glm()`](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/glm) function for training generalized linear models.
 The logistic regression mode is activated by setting the `family` argument to binomial value (either as a string literal or a [`family`](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/family) object).

 If the goal is to perform feature engineering in a PMML compatible manner, then the `glm()` function must be called using "formula interface".